Oscar Gonzalez Player Props: Guardians vs. Blue Jays

 Oscar Gonzalez At The Plate

-- Gonzalez has two doubles, two triples, a home run and five walks while batting .218.
+- Gonzalez is batting .221 with two doubles, two triples, a home run and five walks.

-- In 50.0% of his games this season (16 of 32), Gonzalez has picked up at least one hit, and in five of those games (15.6%) he recorded at least two.
+- In 51.5% of his 33 games this season, Gonzalez has picked up at least one hit.
+He's also had five multi-hit games.

-- In four games this season, Gonzalez has picked up an RBI, with more than one RBI once.
+- Gonzalez has driven in a run in four games this year (12.1%), including one multiple-RBI game.

-- He has scored in seven of 32 games so far this season.
+- He has scored in eight of 33 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.